marcosrjjunior/hono-boilerplate/README.md

 The main app implementation is inside of the `/app` directory where it uses basic js node implementation.

 `/routes`: Routes of the application.
-`/node.ts`: Initial file to run the project using node.
-`/bun.ts`: Initial file to run the project using bun.
 `/lib/db`: Database structure.
 Migrations, seed and types.
 `/app/cases`: Use cases of your application.
-`/app/repositories`: Repositores and interfaces that are used by use cases.
+`/app/repositories`: Repositores and interfaces that are used by the use cases.

+`/node.ts`: Initial file to run the project using node.
+`/bun.ts`: Initial file to run the project using bun.

 ---

-#### Requirements
+### Requirements

 - [node.js v20+](https://nodejs.org/en) or [bun](https://bun.sh)
 - nvm installed to manage node versions https://github.com/nvm-sh/nvm#install--update-script
 - [pnpm](https://pnpm.io) to manage dependencies(npm install -g pnpm)

-#### Setup
+### Setup

-**- Setup your database**
+#### **- Setup your database**

 - Make sure you have a local database running.
-In this project you can find a docker-compose file that spin-up a postgree db.
-You can run that by using `pnpm db:pg`.
+I recommend using [dbngin](https://dbngin.com) to spin up an local DB on your machine, but if you prefer docker, there is also a docker-compose file that you can run that by using `pnpm db:pg`.
 After the first time, you can simply open your "Docker desktop" or whatever you use to manage docker to start up the service.
 - Create your database running `CREATE DATABASE project`

-**- Update your environment variables**
+#### **- Update your environment variables**

 Create a `.env` files from `.env.example` and populate the values.